Libomyšl: Administrative division

+Etymology

+The name is derived from the personal name Libomysl, meaning "Libomysl's (court)".

 Geography

 Libomyšl is located about 10 km southwest of Beroun and 31 km southwest of Prague.
-It lies on the Litavka river in the Hořovice Uplands.
+It lies in the Hořovice Uplands.
+The highest point is at 435 m above sea level.
+The Litavka River flows through the municipality.

 History

 The first written mention of Libomyšl is from 1370.

+Demographics

+Transport

+Libomyšl is located on the railway line Beroun–Strakonice.

+Sights

+Libomyšl is poor in monuments.
+In the centre of the village is a chapel from the end of the 18th century and a cross from 1907.